vilya/miniply/README.md

 // ...
 ```

-This will correctly handle all of the different ways that triangle strips can
-be represented, as mentioned in the previous section.
-It will ignore any
-strips that don't contain enough indices to form a triangle.
-This is because
-it uses `PLYListRestart::Separator`, which is the slowest but most widely
+Note that this example uses `PLYListRestart::Separator`, which supports the
+widest range of files at the expense of (some) load-time performance.
+If you
-correct of the three options.
-If you're only loading PLY files where you know
-one of the other options is applicable, using that instead should give a
+are only loading files where you know you can use one of the other list
-performance increase.

-Note that the restart value support assumes there is a *single* restart value.
-It cannot correctly handle cases where there is more than one.
-For example, it
-wouldn't be able to handle a file that used any negative number to indicate a
-list restart.
-In this case you will need to load the triangle strip indices as
-described in the previous section and implement your own destripifying code.
+restart types, doing so will improve loading performance.

 History